 The arrivals hall was a huge hall in the scale of a European Church or Victorian Prison.
 It is a very noisy place with lots of hard surfaces and tiles making it a huge reverberation/echo chamber.
 You can imagine the chaos with thousands of people arriving everyday from all over the world.
-Noises of people, boats, babies crying, people coughing and puking after 6 weeks on a leaky boat crossing the Atlantic and dying of Typhoid.
+Noises of people, boats, babies crying, people coughing and puking after 6 weeks on a leaky boat crossing the Atlantic and dying of typhoid.

+It probably got worse.
 Can you imagine the conversation when the Italian jobsworth interviewed some Jewish family extricated from Europe or some Greek, Hungarian or Macedonian family?

 Non English Names

 UK based names were bad enough but when you consider the subtleties that go with European language with its ornaments like, umlauts, cedillas and other inflexions it’s a recipe for a simple name change just to get by.
 Either you change it deliberately to get through the doors or the border patrol guy writes whatever he hears or is able to spell.

 Hence may surnames were possibly modified by varying amounts from the change of a letter to being completely rewritten.

 And, of course, what was written on your papers was now your official name.
 You can see how easy it was to change a family name and how the lineage can easily be altered or lost completely.

 So bear that in mind when researching your name. - things are not always as they seem.
 Etymology is not an exact science.
 Even authoritative sources are not necessarily authoritative sources.

 Family names of US and Canadian Immigrants

 Many immigrants (particularly in the USA and maybe Canada) possibly have surnames resulting form this scenario or even where a group of people were subsequently renamed after the name of the village where the originated from (Lemke in Germany).